jpritikin/coach/content/docs/meditation/_index.md

 ## What is meditation?

-To try to answer this question, I have studied the contemplative traditions of many of the world's major religions:
+To try to answer this question, I have studied the contemplative traditions of many of the world's major religions.
+For example,

 {{% columns %}}